XiaoLing941212/SyntheticOversampling/README.md

 # SyntheticData

-This repo is for synthetic data research in RAISE lab only.
+This repo is for synthetic data research in RAISE lab.